christopheraue/m-ruby-concurrently/guides/Overview.md

 # An Overview of Concurrently

+The [README][] already introduced the basic interface of Concurrently.
-This document is meant as a general overview of what can be done with Concurrently and how all its parts work together.
-For more information and examples about a topic follow the interspersed links to the documentation.
+This document explores the underlying concepts and explains how all parts work together.
+For even more details and examples about a specific topic follow the interspersed links to the [API documentation][].

 ## Evaluations